IQEngine/IQEngine/infra/README.md

 docker run -p 8000:8000 --pull=always -d ghcr.io/iqengine/iqengine-plugins:pre
 ```

-Disk space needed is about 27GB
+Disk space needed is about 60GB if running mongo locally

 See the .env file on the VM for the rest of the details